fire-9999/suspicious/README.md

 [OZH](https://github.com/ozh) for [Cookie Clicker Clone](https://ozh.github.io/cookieclicker)
 #
 [Jack](http://jackrugile.com/) for [Radius Raid](https://github.com/jackrugile/radius-raid-js13k)

-All other games were not credited on the original site by smaniscool, sorry!
+#
+All other games do not have a README.md file, so I can't find their creators!
+Sorry!